To speak of economics in the singular is misleading because there is political and theoretical economics. The main

 The Classicals called themselves Political Economists and Adam Smith developed his economic theory in order to support his political agenda.
 This is not how science proceeds.
 A genuine scientist tries to figure out how the economy works.
 His goal is the true theory — not less, not more.
 A genuine scientist refrains from agenda-pushing.

 All this is the exact opposite of what economists actually do.
 Neither Walrasians, nor Keynesians, nor Marxians, nor Austrians have the true theory.
-In fact, what they have developed thus far is scientific junk.
-Yet this does not hinder them to pester the world with ill-founded proposals/advice and to feed their students with theories/models that a provably false.
+In fact, what they have developed thus far is proto-scientific garbage.
+Yet this does not hinder them to pester the world with ill-founded proposals/advice and feeding their students with theories/models that a provably false.

 Political economics is anti-science, because of this genuine scientists are anti-economics.